goodie-id/GoodieCore/README.md

 ## Reward Redeem

-This function Goodie.rewardList() is used for exchange points into rewards.
+This function Goodie.reedemReward() is used for exchange points into rewards.
 Here is the example:

 ```
 GoodieCore.reedemReward(authToken: authToken, deviceUniqId: deviceUniqId, memberId: memberId, merchantId: StringmerchantId, listReward: [RewardReq], completion: { (RewardRedemptionResponse) in